solarkennedy/sensu-training/introduction/lectures/0x01 - What the heck is Sensu and how does it work?.md

 The Sensu server can *also* ask for checks to be executed on the Sensu clients.
 These are called subscription-based checks, because the clients have to "subscribe" to a particular tag, like "webserver".
 The Sensu server puts a request for a particular check, say `check_http` to be executed by all clients that are subscribed to the "webserver" tag.
 Remember this is contrast to "standalone" checks where the Sensu-client does the scheduling.

 The differences between subscription-based checks and standalone checks is also a common source of confusion amongst new Sensu users.
-We'll talk more about the differences in future lectures.
+I'll cover this in-depth in a different course.

 ==== Redis